OwlCarousel2/OwlCarousel2/README.md

-# LOOKING FOR NEW OWNER
+# OwlCarousel2 is currently being transferred to a new owner

-Maintenance of OwlCarousel2 is more than I can handle.
-Looking for a new owner for OwlCarousel2.
-If you're interested, please contact me at owlcarousel2@gmail.com.
+Stay tuned while the new owner sorts through some stuff.
+(Oh, hi, I'm [David](https://github.com/daviddeutsch)!)

 ## Owl Carousel 2 Beta